Iron oxide nanoparticle: Biomedical applications

 Magnetite and maghemite are preferred in biomedicine because they are biocompatible and potentially non-toxic to humans.
-Iron oxide is easily degradable and therefore useful for in vivo applications.
-Results from exposure of a human mesothelium cell line and a murine fibroblast cell line to seven industrially important nanoparticles showed a nanoparticle specific cytotoxic mechanism for uncoated iron oxide.
+Iron oxide nanoparticles are biodegradable in vivo, which contributes to their suitability for biomedical applications.Results from exposure of a human mesothelium cell line and a murine fibroblast cell line to seven industrially important nanoparticles showed a nanoparticle specific cytotoxic mechanism for uncoated iron oxide.
 Solubility was found to strongly influence the cytotoxic response.

 Labelling cells (e.g. stem cells, dendritic cells) with iron oxide nanoparticles is an interesting new tool to monitor such labelled cells in real time by magnetic resonance tomography.
 Some forms of Iron oxide nanoparticle have been found to be toxic and cause transcriptional reprogramming.

 The magneto-mechano-chemical synthesis (1) is accompanied by splitting of electron energy levels (SEELs) and electron transfer in magnetic field (2) from nanoparticles Fe3O4 to doxorubicin.
 The concentration of paramagnetic centers (free radicals) is increased in the magneto-sensitive complex (MNC) (3).
 The local combined action of constant magnetic and electromagnetic fields and MNC in tumor (4) initiated SEELs, free radicals, leading to oxidative stress, electron- and proton-transport deregulation in the mitochondrion and changes in mechanochemical tumor heterogeneity (5).
 Magnetic nanotherapy has more effectively inhibited the synthesis of ATP in mitochondria of tumor cell and induced the death of tumor cells compared to conventional doxorubicin.